These South Side Chicago Neighborhoods Offer Something for Everyone

 Immediately East of Washington Heights, Beverly is an Affluent South Side Chicago Neighborhood

-Known for its vast green spaces and incredible architecture, Beverly is a South Side Chicago neighborhood with a lot to offer in a relatively small area.
+Known for its vast green spaces and incredible architecture, Beverly is a South Side Chicago Neighborhoods with a lot to offer in a relatively small area.
 The demographic makeup of this neighborhood is slightly older than Hyde Park— the median age of residents is 40, 53% are married, and 35% have at least one child.
 Moreover, 81% of Beverly residents own their homes.

 Beverly holds the country’s largest historic districts that feature dozens of homes designed by Frank Lloyd Wright.
 Because these homes aren’t known for having an abundance of closet space, residents living here often research Chicago storage costs to find cheap storage rentals with good security.